Imalent MS18 review (100,000 lumens flashlight)

 Imalent is still a relatively new player on the market, but it has been one of the most innovative brands on the planet.
 Think about OLED displays and tint mixing capabilities.
 And now the Imalent MS18 with a whopping 100,000 lumens!

-I ordered the double kit, including the Imalent R90TS.
+I bought the double kit, including the Imalent R90TS with 36,000 lumens (not a slouch either)

 What you’ll get: